Tim Hortons CEO gets million dollar bonus after Burger King deal

-TORONTO (Reuters) - Tim Hortons Inc’s THI.TO chief executive will get a C$1 million ($871,460) bonus following the C$12.64 billion takeover deal by Burger King Worldwide BKW.N, the Canadian coffee and donut chain said in a regulatory filing on Monday.
+TORONTO (Reuters) - Tim Hortons Inc’s chief executive will get a C$1 million ($871,460) bonus following the C$12.64 billion takeover deal by Burger King Worldwide, the Canadian coffee and donut chain said in a regulatory filing on Monday.

 Burger King agreed to buy the Canadian company in August in a transaction that will create the world’s third-largest fast-food restaurant group.
 The Canadian government approved the takeover, which will create a new company based north of the border, last week.